FLOWERY BRANCH, GA —The Falcons showed last season what happens when big plays happen.

-Smith said he plans to give players like Vic Beasley Jr. and Todd McClure scheduled days off, around every fourth or fifth practice.
+Smith said he plans to give players like John Abraham and Todd McClure scheduled days off, around every fourth or fifth practice.

-Smith said he liked the return of wide receiver Matt Ryan and defensive tackle Peria Jerry.
+Smith said he liked the return of wide receiver Harry Douglas and defensive tackle Peria Jerry.
 He anticipates both will be participating in all team periods and drills soon.
 They are currently increasing the two players' involvement levels.

 "Those two guys are progressing very well right now in terms of getting back to full participation," Smith said.

 Claim to Falcons fame:Offensive lineman Garrett Reynolds holds the distinction of being the only offensive player drafted of the eight selected in the 2009 draft.

 A former right tackle at the University of North Carolina, Reynolds played in one game in his rookie season, against Buffalo in Week 16 at right guard.
 The mammoth 6-foot-7, 317-pound lineman wasn't resistant to the switch at first, but preferred his familiar position on the outside.
 With reps at guard, he's adjusted and grown comfortable, but he feels there is a significant difference in the two positions.

 "At guard everything happens a little bit faster," Reynolds said Tuesday.
 "At tackle you're on your on a lot.
 You have a little bit more space out there by yourself so you've got a second before you make contact.
 At guard as soon as that ball snaps, you better have your hands up and be ready to roll."